 Ms. N. from Denver, Colorado paid \$8,539 in settlement costs for a \$93,000 mortgage (about \$86,000 amount financed.)
-Some of the settlement costs were excluded from the TILA finance charge, and some were not counted as "Points and fees" for HOEPA purposes, so that the lender took the position no HOEPA disclosures were required.
+Some of the settlement costs were excluded from the TILA finance charge, and some were not counted as "points and fees" for HOEPA purposes, so that the lender took the position that no HOEPA disclosures were required.
 The loan included a proliferation of "junk fees", such as closing fees, document preparation fees, courier fees, "processing fee", and the like.
 The loan included a prepayment penalty that would otherwise be prohibited by HOEPA.
 WMC refinanced a conventional first mortgage and paid an IRS debt, all so that Ms. N could receive about \$10,000 in actual loan proceeds.
 She also faces serious difficulty in repaying this mortgage on her limited income.
-Her loan documents are attached as Exhibit 2.
+Her loan documents are attached as Exhibit 3.

 In addition, credit insurance can be a big ticket item in each individual loan.
-Nationally, consumers spend as much as \$6 billion per year on credit insurance, often with little understanding of what they have bought.
-[17] This volume of business conceals overcharges of \$2 billion.
-[18] Because it is so profitable for both the creditors and insurance industry, the pressures to sell these products are enormous because of the huge commissions realized by lenders.
-[19]
+Nationally, consumers spend as much as \$6 billion per year on credit insurance, often with little understanding of what they have bought.[19]
+This volume of business conceals overcharges of \$2 billion.[20]
+Because it is so profitable for both the creditors and insurance industry, the pressures to sell these products are enormous because of the huge commissions realized by lenders.[21]

 To illustrate the high cost of single premium insurance, consider the example of Mrs. P of Durham, North Carolina.
 In December 1998, she entered into a typical cash-out refinancing subprime mortgage for \$76,000.
 She paid over \$11,600 in credit insurance premiums, for insurance that would last for 5 to 7 of the 15 years of loan repayment.
 This credit insurance constituted 16% of the amount financed of the loan.
 In addition, \$600 of total origination fees were attributable to the prepaid credit insurance premium.
 Mrs. P also will pay over \$18,000 in interest over the life of her loan on the insurance premiums.
-These loan documents are attached as Exhibit 3.
+These loan documents are attached as Exhibit 4.

-Credit life, credit disability and credit loss-of-income insurance have very low loss ratios.[20]
-Subprime mortgage borrowers rarely make a separate, considered decision to purchase this product.
-Credit insurance sometimes provides lenders with a substantial portion of their profits.[21]
-Advocates report that the premiums are included in loan documents with little or no prior discussion with the consumer, who is faced with the daunting prospect of canceling a loan at a closing as the only way to avoid this expensive add-on purchase.
+Credit life, credit disability and credit loss-of-income insurance have very low loss ratios.
+[22] Subprime mortgage borrowers rarely make a separate, considered decision to purchase this product.
+Credit insurance sometimes provides lenders with a substantial portion of their profits.
+[23] Advocates report that the premiums are included in loan documents with little or no prior discussion with the consumer, who is faced with the daunting prospect of canceling a loan at a closing as the only way to avoid this expensive add-on purchase.

 Advocates have also suggested that the dual market for credit insurance products has a marked disparate impact on minority homeowners.
-As the HUD studies amply demonstrate, subprime mortgage lending is disproportionately concentrated in minority neighborhoods of major cities.
-[22] The same minority homeowners are paying the high cost of single advance premium credit insurance, while predominantly white homeowners with conventional mortgages are offered the less expensive monthly premium credit insurance products, which are also offered separately from the mortgage transaction.
+As the HUD and Acorn studies amply demonstrate, subprime mortgage lending is disproportionately concentrated in minority neighborhoods of major cities.
+[24] The same minority homeowners are paying the high cost of single advance premium credit insurance, while predominantly white homeowners with conventional mortgages are offered the less expensive monthly premium credit insurance products, which are often sold separately from the mortgage transaction.
 It is hard to see what business justification there can be for not offering monthly premium credit insurance, as a separate purchase, in the subprime mortgage market.
-The prohibition of the sale of single premium credit insurance will not harm consumers in any imaginable way.